- Open Access

 The antibiotics prescriptions for Estonian children were equally divided between male and female subjects.
 Slightly more prescriptions were purchased for boys less than 2 years old compared to the girls at the same age and for adolescent girls compared to the adolescent boys (55% vs 45% for both age groups).

-The frequency of prescriptions for systemic antibiotics per unique child prescribed in 2007
+The frequency of prescriptions for systemic antibiotics per unique child purchased in 2007 in Estonia is described in the Table 3.

 While comparing antibiotic consumption in ambulatory setting in Estonia and Sweden we observed that in both countries the paediatric antibiotic use is in low ranges (616 in Estonia and 353 in Sweden) as compared to Spain or France (over 1500 and 1000 prescriptions per 1000 children, respectively) (Sharland 2007).
 However, the Estonian children received twice as many prescriptions for antibacterials compared to Swedish counterparts.
 Secondly, similarly to a study conducted almost two decades ago in Estonian and Swedish University Hospitals (Kiivet et al. 1998) we noted differences in antibiotic prescription preferences in the two countries – most conspicuously, phenoxymethylpenicillin covered half of the prescriptions in Sweden, whereas amoxicillin and clarithromycin were preferred in Estonia.